 The payment of dividends on preference shares is subject to recommendation by the Board of Directors, and approval by the CBB and ordinary shareholders.
 The preference shares take priority over the Company's ordinary shares for payment of dividends and distribution of assets in the event of a liquidation or dissolution.

 23. OTHER RESERVES

-Other reserves consist of cash flow hedges recognized directly in equity.
+Other reserves consist of cash flow hedges and the revaluation reserve of premises and equipment recognized directly in equity.

 Movements relating to other reserves are set out below: